encointer/book/src/register-community-cli.md

 ## Trusted Setup

 Every local community needs a trusted setup.
 A trustworthy group of 3-12 local people will hold the bootstrapping ceremony publicly.
-These bootstrappers need to be defined in the metadata block.
+These bootstrappers need to be defined in the metadata block of the specfile.

 An example of the specfile.json is shown below with one meetup locations:
 ```json